cvonk/gas-sheets-merge/README.md

     }
 ```

-  Running `onMerge()` generates the sheet called *role-alloc-raw* and
+  Running `onMerge()` updates the columns in the destination sheet that also exist in the
-  the pivot table *role-alloc*.
-If the sheets already exist, it will
-  reuse them.
+  source sheet.

 ## What happens

-The keyLabel is "Username" since the top-left entry in the destination sheet.
+The keyLabel is `Username` since the top-left entry in the destination sheet.

 In this example, the function `doMerge()` will:

  1. Empty the columns in the dst sheet that will be sourced from the src sheet,
     except for the first column that contains the key values;